bhj/KaraokeEternal/docs/_docs/index.md

 **Note:** A desktop-class browser is recommended due to limitations in the fullscreen support of some mobile browsers.

 **Tip:** Most browsers will mute or prevent playback of media on a page that hasn't been interacted with yet.
-Pressing play on the Player page is usually sufficient, or you can whitelist the Player page in your browser.
+Pressing play on the player page is usually sufficient, or you can whitelist the player page in your browser.

-When an admin signs in to a room that does not yet have a Player running, a notice will appear with a handy link to (unsurprisingly) `/player`.
-If no notice appears it means the current browser does not support fullscreen mode.

 ## Karaoke Forever Server